Little kids sometimes say goofy things. They sometimes say things that aren’t true. But being goofy or mistaken isn’t the same thing as telling a lie.

 Does this mean your child can’t fool you?
 I’m afraid not.
 Researchers have documented many cases during “don’t peek” experiments where particularly savvy children performed perfectly.
 When the researchers played back video recordings to adults who didn’t know the truth, these observers were unable to tell that the children had lied.

-We should show kids that we value honesty by modeling it ourselves, because experiments confirm what you may have already suspected: Children are more likely to lie if they've seen adults do the same (Hays and Carver 2014).
+- We should show kids that we value honesty by modeling it ourselves, because children are more likely to tell lies if they’ve seen adults do the same (Hays and Carver 2014).

 Broomfield K, Robinson EJ, Robinson WP.
 2002.
 Children’s understanding about white lies.
 British Journal of Developmental Psychology.
 20:47–65.